Carl Bell, Director.

 Carl started his career as a Physiotherapist in the NHS before moving to more specialist physiotherapy practice working with the UK’s elite forces, senior athletes and Olympians in sports ranging from bobsleigh, rugby, football and rowing.
 Carl has developed a keen focus in rehabilitation and exercise progression and believes that understanding the demands of a sport is essential in creating a pathway of care to remain injury free.
 Carl is passionate about the treatment and rehabilitation process and gains great satisfaction from seeing patients being able to reach their goals.

-Carl describes himself as an adrenaline junky and his spare time enjoys the gym, running, hill walking and is the dad of two great little boys who like to keep him busy!
+Carl describes himself as an adrenaline junky and his spare time enjoys the gym, running, Adventure racing, hill walking and is the dad of two great little boys who like to keep him busy!

 Teleri Hamilton, Director.